MinnPost/minnpost-voting-districting/README.md

 ## Import into PostGIS

 Install PostGIS with homebrew (a quick search will find you some good instructions).
 Make sure to install GDAL with Postgres support.

+1. Create a PostGIS database named `minnpost`.
+1. Extract shapefile: `cd data && unzip vtd2012_primary_rev20120720.zip; cd -;`
+1. Import the shapefile into the database: ``